tylerhall/tadpoles-api/README.md

 # tadpoles-api
 A PHP script which pretends to be the Tadpoles.com iPhone app and downloads/backs-up all of your kids' photos and videos from daycare.
+Metadata is carefully perserved so items can be searched within Apple Photos and Google Photos.

 ## Motivation